-If I were a dog, I’d want to stay at Bacara Resort & Spa.
+If I were a dog, I’d want to stay at The Ritz Carlton Bacara Santa Barbara.
 Haskell’s Beach is steps from the hotel.
 There’s plenty of green grass for strolling and rolling on the 78 acre property and a plush pet bed awaits, alongside a cute dog dish and water bowl.
 But I’m not a dog and I wasn’t traveling with my four-legged friend.
-However, I was thrilled to be staying at this upscale Santa Barbara Resort.
+However, I was thrilled to be staying at this upscale Santa Barbara resort.

 Our village garden king room was on the third floor of villa 6.
 While it was listed as a garden view, it did offer a nice peek of the ocean with sunrise and sunset views enjoyed from our balcony.
 Our room came with a fireplace, but I don’t see this room benefit getting a lot of use.
 Instead, hang out by the adult-only pool or join in on a water aerobics class at the pool.
 There are many fitness classes offered (for an additional fee.)
 While there is a resort fee of $27 (check the website for current prices) that charge includes a bottle of Santa Barbara wine, access to the fitness center and spa, as well as wifi.